wp-plugins/better-analytics/readme.txt

 == Changelog ==
 = 1.0.2 =
 * Bug: Fixed cosmetic error message when creating a new site in a multi-site setup with debugging on
-* Feature: Analytics heat maps, charts, event tracking and issue monitoring can be viewed on a per page basis via new Analytics option on admin bar
+* Feature: Analytics heat maps, charts, event tracking and issue monitoring can be viewed on a per page basis via new Page Analytics option on admin bar
+* Feature: Stats Widget

 = 1.0.1 =
 * Translation: Indonesian